 Java enum.
 This has the benefit of ensuring proper serialization and deserialization, which is

-- the funnel of T's that the constructed CuckooFilter
+funnel - the funnel of T's that the constructed CuckooFilter will usecapacity - the number of expected insertions to the constructed CuckooFilter; must

 provided here.
 Warning: the funnel provided must behave identically to the one